amcgee/amcgee.github.io/_posts/2014-12-13-custom-markdown-images.md

 }
 {% endhighlight %}

-and use it like so (example above):
+and use it like so:

 `![Some random image](/img/post-image.jpg "align-left")`

-*Note*: If you're using bootstrap you could just use the built-in `pull-left` class.
+*Note*: If you're using bootstrap you could use the built-in `pull-left` class (as I've done above for the sake of argument) but this doesn't look as good on small screens, so I prefer to customize it.

 This is a powerful technique when the extension isn't built-in to your markdown processor since you can assign any arbitrary class to an individual post image without having to muck around with HTML in your pretty .md files.
 You could go a few steps farther to support multiple classes or to re-introduce support for separate title and alt text, but I'll leave that as an exercise for the reader.